 Theory, Evidence and Emotion

-The Honourable Justice Peter D Applegarth will deliver the 2014 Michael Whincop Memorial Lecture: Theory, Evidence and Emotion.
+The Honourable Justice Peter D Applegarth delivered the 2014 Michael Whincop Memorial Lecture: Theory, Evidence and Emotion.

 Judges and lawyers demand evidence.
 But theories like general deterrence often lack an evidentiary basis in many settings.
 Evidence-based policy depends on independent bodies like universities and law reform commissions to assemble and analyse evidence.
 Public debate about controversial issues like sentencing and preventive detention should be informed by reliable evidence and analysis.
 Policy is also shaped by public emotions.
 How should an independent judiciary respond to these emotions?